 How to make the cream cheese frosting

 Step 1.
-Only use full-fat good quality cream cheese or mascarpone.
+Only use full-fat cream cheese or mascarpone.
 Put in the bowl of your stand mixer together with icing sugar, double (heavy) cream, ground cinnamon and vanilla paste.
 Mix on low speed to combine – and avoid a powdered sugar storm – then increase the speed until the frosting holds peaks.

 Step 2.
 Pipe or smooth the frosting over the cake, adding sliced pears and some of the poaching syrup between the layers.
 Repeat until you have used all the layers.